One: Into the Darkness

 Another heavy wind spit the ocean’s salty contents onto Beza’s face.
 She licked her lips, taking in the distinct taste of the ocean, like the aftermath of a seasoned dinner lingering on her mouth.

-They reached the top of the stairs, and all of the party breathed in and out heavily, except for Zeah, who sat in her father’s arms, with a smile on her tiny face.
+They reached the top of the stairs, and all the party heaved in and out, except for Zeah, who sat in her father’s arms, with a smile on her tiny face.

 “You and me both,” Beza replied.

-She looked into his face, a mirror of her own, all masculinity for all of her femininity.
+She looked at his face, a mirror of her own, all masculinity for all of her femininity.

 “I think you are making a decision only a queen can make.
 It is not up to me to say if it is right or wrong.
 I don’t envy you of the choices you have to make and will never judge you for them.”

 Rightful heir to her throne, Zec could have killed Beza and taken the realm as his own, if he so desired.
 He still could.
 But something in him was so pure and so humble, that he had no desire for power.
-An anomaly that she could not quite understand, he had come into her life, and made it better in every way.
+An anomaly that she could not quite understand, he had come into her life, and made it better in so many ways.